jamaltheatlantean/SPLIT-PAY/README.md

 See the [open issues](https://github.com/jamaltheatlantean/SPLIT_PAY) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Features

+- Splits payment made to it evenly between `payees`.
+- Add or remove `payees` through a multi-sig like system.

 ## Incoming features